Krapanshu-Tyagi/Personal-Portfolio/README.md

 **To use**

-Pls download the code as a zip file and run it on your pc.
+Pls download the code as a zip file and extract it.
+Then run the index.html file.

 **Hope you like it**